 Get a FREE Copy of VOM’s Global Prayer GuideRequest Yours Now

-Until the 1980s, Bhutan was largely isolated from the rest of the world by its Himalayan geography, poor infrastructure and poor international relations.
-In 2008, the country adopted a multiparty constitutional democracy and implemented a new constitution that officially protects freedom of religion.
-Most Christians in Bhutan are of Nepali heritage; however, believers are focused on reaching ethnic Bhutanese people with the message of Christ.
-The few Bhutanese Christian leaders in the country are focusing on biblical and ministerial studies.
+Until the 1980s, Bhutan was isolated from the rest of the world by its Himalayan geography, poor infrastructure and poor international relations.
+In 2008, the country adopted a multiparty constitutional democracy and implemented a new constitution that affords a greater level of religious freedom.
+Most Christians in Bhutan are of Nepali heritage, and believers are focused on reaching the ethnic Bhutanese with the message of Christ.

 What It Means To Follow Christ In Bhutan:

-Christians make up only about 1.5 percent of the population.
-The king is considered to be the defender of the Buddhist faith.
-The government works covertly to discourage the spread of Christianity.
-Christians are viewed as followers of a Western religion.
-There are no church buildings in Bhutan.
-Christians often lose their jobs, are passed over for jobs or are not able to find jobs because of their faith.
-Many Christians must practice their faith in secret — burying their dead at night or deep in the forest in hidden locations and praying in public with eyes open to avoid attention.
+The king identifies himself as the defender of the Buddhist faith, and the government works covertly to discourage the spread of Christianity.
+Christians are viewed as followers of a foreign, Western religion.
+There is no opportunity for the legal registration of churches in Bhutan.
+Christians often lose their jobs and are unable to find jobs because of their faith.
+Many Christians must worship in secret.

 Access To Bibles:

-Though small numbers of Bibles are allowed into the nation through legal means, the government has worked for decades to restrict widespread distribution.
-Bibles are smuggled into the country mostly from India.
+Though small numbers of Bibles are allowed into the nation through legal means, the government continues to restrict widespread distribution.
+Most Bibles must be smuggled into the country from neighboring nations.
 Give Bibles

 VOM provides Bibles and discipleship resources.
-We are also assisting students who will serve as local church leaders.
+We are also supporting the training and discipleship of future local church leaders.
 Give to VOM’s Global Ministry

-- Pray for more new pastors in the country.
+- Pray for successful Bible distribution work in the country.